Ready to file that EEO-1 report? Data collection season can be a challenge for even the most experienced HR professionals.

 People who are directly involved with sales fall under this classification.
 Sales workers spend more time selling than doing other duties.
 Titles include a range of sales representatives, including retail workers, real estate agents, travel agents, telemarketers, and more.

-These employees work in an office, often performing clerical duties like fielding phone calls, and filing paperwork.
+These employees work in an office, often performing clerical duties like answering phone calls and filing paperwork.
 This could include paralegals, dispatchers, bank tellers, receptionists, and more.

 Craft workers are trained to perform special skills and typically hold niche jobs.
 From construction to mining and industrial work, these laborers hone their craft.
 Think plumbers, pipe layers, and radio operators.